Ralph-Lee/blog/wip/code-reviews.md

 #### Too Infrequent

 If a team's code reviews are rare, expectations will be out of sync, and team members will be out of practice.
+All kinds of impacts are possible: doubt, fear, disconnection.

+- Doubt that the code review means anything - it's so rare and outside of my normal routine that it's baiscally a novelty that will pass.

+- Fear that I'm about to go up to a big scary review board where I'll be judged.

+- Disconnection between the team members.
+"I'm not really sure what Sally is doing.
+I've not seen anything she's worked on in a year."

-Poll the team: how often would you like your code reviewed, and how oftern would you like to review others?
+Poll the team: how often would you like your code reviewed, and how often would you like to review others?
 Maintain a *more regular* schedule of reading others' code and everyone will be leveling up incrementally together.
+The frequency should align back to the team's goals.

 #### One-Way Conversations